slamora/brackets-wiki/Research:-Find-Replace.md

 #### Replace in Files
 * [ReplaceInFiles] Replace in Files (without atomic undo) https://trello.com/c/NbNEOs4S/264-replace-across-multiple-files-13
-    * **Open question:** Should we open every file in tabs, allowing Undo?
-Or modify non-open files directly on disk?
+    * Proposal: run the query first, then show results in a checkbox-list bottom panel (similar to single-file Replace All, but grouped by file).
+User can choose which matches/files to exclude, then run the Replace operation.
-    * **Open question:** Summary panel afterward?
+    * If < N files involved, open them all in editors so the operation is undoable.
+If > N files, modify directly on disk instead (after confirmation warning).

 #### Find/Replace highlighting while editing
-* [Highlighting] Continue to show search highlights when bar blurred (but hide upon first edit)
+* [Highlighting] Continue to show search highlights when bar blurred (but hide upon first edit); don't close search bar on blur
 * [Highlighting] Continue to show search highlights when bar blurred, and maintain them as text edited

 #### Find in Files Scope, Part 2